TITLERIVALS

 Through Balls

 Attack through the centre with incisive passes and runs in behind.
+Devastating against a High Line — the canonical chip-over-the-top counter.
 Countered by Tighten Centre, wasted against Deep Block.

 Wing Plays